getstackhead/module-dns-cloudflare/README.md

           # ...
 ```

 ## Configuration

-Make sure to provide the API token for Cloudflare via StackHead CLI configuration file.
+### API Token

+Make sure to provide the API token for Cloudflare.
 You can generate an API token [in your Cloudflare profile](https://dash.cloudflare.com/profile/api-tokens).
 Make sure to grant `write` permissions to DNS on Zone level.

 ```yaml